 Not a day seems to go by without some news outlet citing the Centers for Diseases Control and Prevention (CDC).
 This is due to COVID-19 updates.
 However, the CDC’s scope goes well beyond the viruses, including other issues like travelers’ health to emergency preparedness.
-It also includes such risky behaviors as distracted driving.
+It also includes such risky behaviors as distracted driving and car accidents.

 In typical fashion, it offers a lot of information as objective truth.
 Its distracted driving page quickly points out that eight people die each day in The United States because of distracted driving.
 That added up to 2,800 fatalities in 2018 – with only one in five victims driving an auto, the rest were walking, riding a bike or outside a vehicle.
 This was down from a high of 3,526 in 2015.
 There were also 400,000 victims injured by distracted drivers that year.